data-solution-automation-engine/DIRECT/DIRECT_Documentation/DIRECT_documentation.md

 The following diagram illustrates the layers and technologies involved in this process:

 <img src="Images/Direct_Documentation_Figure6_Execution.png" alt="Layers of execution">

 ## Rollback and re-processing
 When processing errors occur, relevant information is recorded in the OMD repository by the OMD Framework.
 This information is used to properly recover from ETL loading errors and set the Data Warehouse back into the original state prior to the occurrence of the error.
 This can be configured to work at both Batch and Module level.

 By default a Batch will roll back the data from all Modules that have been run as part of the specific Batch.
 A Module is always configured to recover if errors are detected in previous runs.
 This information is presented to the OMD Events as arrays of the relevant Batch and Module Instance Identifiers.
 The type of recovery depends on the type of data model but typically leads to DELETE and UPDATE statements on one or more tables.
 This is in line with the overall ETL requirements as defined in Design Pattern 003 – Generic – ETL requirements.
 This specifies that ETL should be able to be rerun and recovery failed attempts.

 The following is a high level overview of the reprocessing strategy.
 These actions are implemented as part of the Batch and Module Evaluation events (described in the next section):
-* **Staging** Area; the target table is truncated.
+* ** Staging Area ** ; the target table is truncated.
 This essentially is a redundant step because the Staging Area is truncated by the Module Instance but the step is added for consistency reasons and to be on the safe side for reprocessing
-*	**Staging Area**; if the OMD Source Control table is implemented this information is corrected by deleting the entries that were inserted by the failed Module Instances
+*	** Staging Area ** ; if the OMD Source Control table is implemented this information is corrected by deleting the entries that were inserted by the failed Module Instances
-*	History Staging Area; all records that have been inserted by the failed Module Instances are deleted.
+*	** Persistent Staging Area ** ; all records that have been inserted by the failed Module Instances are deleted.
 Due to the default (mandatory) structure of the History Area tables only the delete statement is sufficient
-*	Integration Area; rollback varies depending on the type of model but rollback usually is a combination of inserts and deletes depending on the types of tables in the Data Warehouse (in turn dependant on the data modelling technique).
+*	** Integration Layer ** ; rollback varies depending on the type of model but rollback usually is a combination of inserts and deletes depending on the types of tables in the Data Warehouse (in turn dependant on the data modelling technique).
 An example of recovery using Data Vault is added below:
-**	Hub table: deletion of all records inserted by the Module Instance.
+ * Hub table: deletion of all records inserted by the Module Instance.
-**	Link table: deletion of all records inserted by the Module Instance.
+ *	Link table: deletion of all records inserted by the Module Instance.
-**	Satellite table: deletion of all records inserted based on the Insert Module Instance ID attribute.
+ *	Satellite table: deletion of all records inserted based on the Insert Module Instance ID attribute.
 Also included is an update of all records to set these to be the active record again (repair timelines) using the Update Module Instance ID information

 The Interpretation Area, Helper Area and Reporting Structure Area typically use a strategy similar to the ones used on the previous steps but can be custom defined to suit the (reporting) purpose.
 Custom rollback approaches are documented in Implementation Patterns for the corresponding purpose.